sbhusal123/Speaker-Recognition/README.md

 > Tips: More is the data, more is the accuracy ;)

 # b.
 Predicting
-For prediting simply record your sound and keep it inside the predict folder present inside the dataset folder [train folder](https://github.com/sbhusal123/Speaker-Recognition-Digital-Attendance/tree/master/GMM/dataset/predict) with name "1.wav".
+For prediting simply record your sound and keep it inside the predict folder present inside the dataset folder [predict folder](https://github.com/sbhusal123/Speaker-Recognition-Digital-Attendance/tree/master/GMM/dataset/predict) with name "1.wav".
 Then following command can be used to predict the speaker
 > python predict.py

 # 3. Accuracy